Taking the Kids After Disney Parks Reopening

 Should You Be Taking Kids When Disney Reopens – The Bottom Line

 I recently had an honest conversation with trusted travel insiders and professionals and we discussed the issue at hand.
-As we know, Disney parks rely heavily on guest satisfaction.
+Disney parks rely heavily on guest satisfaction.
 Many amusement parks, including Disney, are going to be attempting to win back your business.
 They are going to be taking all precautions necessary to make guests feel safe about traveling to their destinations.
-Special travel incentives including these excellent Comeback Offers may be enticement enough to book your next destination.
+Special travel incentives may be enticement enough to book your next destination.

 Disney is going to do all they can to avoid an outbreak at their parks and resorts.
 And they know the importance of taking your children with you on vacation.
 However the bottom line is your own personal comfort level.
-I encourage you to do your research.
+I encourage you to do your research (Jessica at The Happiest Blog on Earth has a great post about the things to know before Disneyland reopening).
 Know what to expect ahead of time.
 Determine from there whether traveling with your kids is the best option for you.